chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-02-25-animate-an-svg-inner-stroke/index.md

 ---
 title: "Animate an SVG shape’s inner stroke"
-summary: 'Grow a stroke on an SVG shape but only covering the inner part'
+summary: 'Grow a stroke on an SVG shape but only covering the inner part.'
 tags:
     - quick-tip
     - svg